Hemanth0411/Android_using_python/README.md

-Here’s a clean and modular `README.md` that introduces your project structure and describes the current ADB automation script as one of potentially many utilities you’ll add later:

----

 ## 📱 Android Automation Utilities

 This repository contains a collection of scripts and tools to **automate Android device interactions** using ADB (Android Debug Bridge).
 These utilities are helpful for: